nedelec/cytosim-2017/tutorials/tutorial1.md

     }

-# Step 3 - The time step
+## Step 3 - The time step

 One of the most important parameter of the simulation is the time step.
 This defines the time interval corresponding to one step of cytosim's engine.
-Smaller time step yield more precise results, but consequently a larger number of simulation is needed to simulate the same interval, which requires more CPU time for the computer.
+Smaller time step yield more precise results, but consequently a larger number of calculation is needed to simulate the same interval, which requires more CPU time, and you may have to wait for the computer.
 The total simulated time can be controlled by the number of iterations:

     set simul tutorial